davish/davi.sh/src/content/blog/2024/02/nix-home-manager.md

 ## Managing `.vimrc`

 Let's manage our first dotfile!
-First, we'll create a new file in our repository:
+First, we'll create a new file in our repository and add it to git so that Nix can recognize it:

 ```bash
 $ cd ~/.config/nix